scaleway/terraform-provider-scaleway/docs/resources/instance_security_group.md

 - `project_id` - (Defaults to [provider](../index.md#project_id) `project_id`) The ID of the project the security group is associated with.

+- `enable_defaul_security` - Whether to block SMTP on IPv4/IPv6 (Port 25, 465, 587).
+Set to false will unblock SMTP if your account is authorized to.
+If your organization is not yet authorized to send SMTP traffic, [open a support ticket](https://console.scaleway.com/support/tickets).

 The `inbound_rule` and `outbound_rule` block supports: